 Unlike the temperature rise, the mucus symptom appears for several days before ovulation, as it is needed to keep sperm alive until the egg is released.
-This sequence of photos of mucus is taken up to the time of PEAK Day and shows how the mucus changes and develops up to the time of ovulation, and what qualities you need to look for:
+This sequence of photos of mucus, taken up to the time of PEAK Day, gives an example of how the mucus changes and develops up to the time of ovulation, and what qualities you need to look for:

-(1): Start of mucus symptom
+1: Start of mucus symptom

-(2): Increasing in amount
+2: Increasing in amount

-(3): Increasing and becoming clearer
+3: Increasing and becoming clearer

-(4).
-Clear like raw egg-white
+4. Clear like raw egg-white